anwaldt/GLOOO_synth/README.md

 **Control**

-The synthesizer offers OSC based control over all settings and performance parameters.
+The synthesizer offers basic MIDI control and OSC based control over all settings and performance parameters.
 Any tool can thus be used to control the synthesizer.
 The [BinBong]((https://gitlab.tubit.tu-berlin.de/henrikvoncoler/binbong_2)) is a haptic control interface, designed for the use with GLOOO_synth.

 **Analysis & Modeling**